ArkinSolomon/xpkg-client/README.md

 This command is largely dependent on the metadata in the head (largely on `script_type` and `package_type`).
 Different metadata will produce different results.
 If `OTHER` is selected for either `script_type` or `package_type`.
 The executor will throw an error.
 See wiki for more details.

+##### rename [$FILE] [$STRING or ...STRING] <u>NOT IMPLEMENTED</u>

+Rename the file or directory that the first argument points to the value of the second argument, the only valid characters are all alphanumeric.
+Does not allow names with '/', '\', '%', '..', or '~' in them.
+It also requires that the parent of the file that is being renamed is a `MUTABLERESOURCE`.

 ##### resolve [$FILE]* [$RESOURCE or $MUTABLERESOURCE or $DIRECTORY] [$PATHLIKE or ...PATHLIKE]